 Getting Here: Upon reaching the Cochin International Airport, take a bus or cab to reach Vagamon in around two hours.

-Things To Do: Tandem Paragliding, visiting the Murugan Mala, Thangal Para, etc. are a few things to do here.
+Things To Do in Vagamon: Tandem Paragliding, visiting the Murugan Mala, Thangal Para, etc. are a few things to do here.

 Further Read: Best Places To Visit On A 7 Day Family Trip To Kerala